deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Micah.
 I am going through Mastering Github by CodeSchool.
+I believe my favorite CodeSchool Path has been the Javascript Path.